baltasarromero/lma-nft-cli/readme.md

 Version 0.1.0 supports interactions with Listings and NFT Offers.
 ### Listings
 This tool supports creating a listing, purchasing an NFT listed in the marketplace and cancelling a previously listing.
+Contract used for testing purposes "TestCarsNFT" deployed at 0x38Db61983fb2A5853e09466067333EFf5A04A04F in sepolia.

 ### NFT Offers
 The tool supports creating  offers for NFTs that are not listed in the marketplace, cancelling an offer and accepting offers having previously approved the marketplace or using an [EIP721](https://eips.ethereum.org/EIPS/eip-712) type permits.